 Why you need to Return to the Source?

-In an increasingly disembodied world, lived through digital space, where atomized individuals are struggling for connection and for meaning, nothing is more valuable than a deep connection to body, to nature and to the tribe.
+In an increasingly disembodied world, where we live in increasingly digital spaces and where atomized individuals are struggling for connection and meaning, nothing is more valuable than a deep connection to body, to nature, and to the tribe.

-No event we teach or have ever seen answers these needs so well as Return to the Source
+No event we teach or have ever seen answers these needs as well as Return to the Source.

-Return to the Source is seven days spent in small tribe overcoming challenges, conquering fears and immersing ourselves in the most beautiful nature the northwest has to offer.
-Each day our training is followed by food, story and song shared around a campfire, or maybe a wood fired sauna and cold plunge.
-All together this creates a connection unlike anything else we have ever done.
+Return to the Source is a seven-day event in which a small tribe of participants overcome challenges, conquer fears, and immerse ourselves in the most beautiful nature the northwest has to offer.
+Each day our training is followed by food, story, and song shared around a campfire, or maybe a wood fired sauna and cold plunge.
+Learning, playing, and relaxing together creates a connection unlike anything else we have ever done.

 You will leave with renewed sense of aliveness and embodiment, a deepened connection to nature and lifelong friendships.